Here's to the Night

 "Here's to the Night" is a song by American alternative rock band Eve 6.
-It was released by RCA Records on March 6, 2001, as the second single from the band's second album, Horrorscope (2000).
+It was released by RCA Records on March 6, 2001, as the third single from the band's second album, Horrorscope (2000).
 It peaked at number 30 on the US Billboard Hot 100 on July 28, 2001.
-"Here's to the Night" is, along with "Inside Out", one of the band's best-known songs and is known to be played at high school graduations and senior proms.
+"Here's to the Night", along with "Inside Out", is one of the band's best-known songs.

 Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of G major and is set in time signature of common time with a tempo of 100 beats per minute.
 Collins's vocal range spans one octave, from D4 to D5.